 Erica Reeves, Ph.D.

 DMD is a rare disease caused by mutations in the X-linked dystrophin gene, resulting in loss of function of the dystrophin protein in skeletal muscle, heart, smooth muscle, and some neurons and glia.
 Disease incidence is about one in 3,500 live-born males, and approximately 8,000 males are affected in the United States.
 Current standard therapy, glucocorticoids, can be used only for a short period due to associated serious toxicities, such as bone fragility, adrenal suppression, immune suppression and mood changes.
 This project aims to develop novel compounds that provide DMD patients with tissue-selective treatment.
 Potential tissue-selective glucocorticoids can benefit larger patient populations in the United States.

 After TRND’s acceptance of the project, ReveraGen was able to secure supplemental funding from the Muscular Dystrophy Association to speed the team’s collaborative work.
 TRND completed confirmatory studies demonstrating the effectiveness of the candidate molecule in both cell-based assays and animal models of DMD disease, and successfully designed and executed a novel synthetic route for manufacturing the candidate molecule for human testing under Food and Drug Administration (FDA) guidelines.
 TRND prepared for and participated in a pre-IND meeting with the FDA in early fiscal year 2014 to receive guidance regarding clinical endpoints and other regulatory issues.
-TRND support generated the data package necessary for filing an IND application for VBP15.
-However, in late fiscal year 2014, the molecule failed to meet a key pre-clinical safety milestone within the TRND project plan.
-For this reason, the project has been discontinued.
+TRND support generated the data package necessary for filing an IND application for VBP15, allowing clinical trials to begin.